 The company's franchise agreement limits the company's credit exposure to one financial institution, being Bendigo Bank.
-The company monitors credit worthiness through review of credit ratings, Bendigo Bank is rates BBB+ on Standard & Poor's credit ratings.
+The company monitors credit worthiness through review of credit ratings of the bank, Bendigo Bank is rated BBB+ on Standard & Poor's credit ratings.